Here are the Frequently Asked Questions addressed below:

 How Long are other Papers at WISR?

 We don’t want students to “pad” their papers to make them look long, but instead WISR faculty work supportively with students in giving them guidance on how they communicate their ideas, their learning process, and the substantive content with which they are engaged.
 We encourage students to express their own criticisms, insights and questions.
 Furthermore, we often ask students to make their general insights and conclusions more tangible by telling stories and giving examples that make their knowledge more real and useful to others.
+Faculty are able to give students suggestions that help them to do meaningful expansions of their drafts–for example, but directing them to points that could use elaboration, or specific areas that could be added, or oftentimes, by giving illustrative and supportive examples of some of their main points.
+Faculty work with students to help them write their papers, so that the writing process is a positive learning experience and results in papers that students can often use in their future work or community efforts.
 All in all, the important thing is to make the project, and the paper, a length that grows out of each student’s purposes for what she or he wants to learn and accomplish with that project.

-What Kinds of Jobs can I get with a WISR, California State-approved degree?
+What Kinds of Jobs can I get with a WISR, California State-licensed degree?
 And, what are the risks of an unaccredited degree like this?

 In particular, we caution prospective students that in many cases, public agencies (Federal, State, and local) are not interested in receiving applications from people who hold unaccredited degrees.
-In most cases, those hiring for these agencies are not aware that California State Approval even exists, and they are not motivated to take the time to hear explanations from prospective employees about the solidity of State approved degrees.
-Still, some of our graduates have been hired by public agencies.
-Nevertheless, we want all prospective students to know that in this area of employment, having a State approved degree is likely to be a liability in many cases, at least.
+Specifically, a degree program that is unaccredited or a degree from an unaccredited institution is not recognized for some employment positions, including, but not limited to, positions with the State of California.
+We want all prospective students to know that in this area of employment, having a State licensed degree is likely to be a liability in many cases, at least.

 Furthermore, in terms of doing more advanced graduate study in the future at an accredited institution, or in seeking a faculty position at an accredited college or university, there is definitely some risk, although in our experience, some of our alumni have been admitted to accredited graduate schools, and more than a few have been employed as faculty in accredited institutions.
 Most of our alumni so employed have held part-time positions, many of them in community colleges.
 Several of our PhD alumni have obtained full-time, tenure track positions in accredited universities.
 Other things being equal, our alumni are at a disadvantage when applying for graduate study or faculty positions in a traditional, accredited institution, partly just because “WISR” doesn’t have “big name recognition.”
 In our experience a lot depends on the particular attitudes of the particular faculty making decisions in a particular department, in a particular institution during a particular year.
 It is hard to generalize, but clearly a WISR alumnus is likely to be at a disadvantage unless he or she is being evaluated by a fairly progressive group of faculty.

-Our State approved degree meets the academic requirement for the California MFT license, as well as for the new LPCC license, and for these purposes, it has equal status with accredited degrees.
+We have one Master’s degree program option that is approved to meet the academic requirement for the California MFT license, as well as for the new LPCC license, and for these purposes, it has equal status with accredited degrees.
 Over the years, our MFT alumni have performed exceedingly well on the State MFT licensing exams, and they have usually been very successful in their professional practices.
 Nevertheless, those prospective students contemplating moving out of State should learn about the reciprocity laws and arrangements with California.
-Generally speaking, those who are interested in practicing as a counselor in another state will find that their odds of being able to do so increases dramatically if they first get the California license and then move, rather than trying to use their WISR MA degree in another state without first getting the California license.
+Generally speaking, those who are interested in practicing as a counselor in another state will find that their odds of being able to do so increases dramatically if they first get the California license and then move, rather than trying to use their WISR MS degree in another state without first getting the California license.
 Nevertheless, a bit over 10 years ago, one of our alumni obtained her Colorado, and then her Arizona, license without first obtaining the California license.
 We do not know whether or not this would still be the case.